willianrod/ODeck/README.md

 # For Users

-ODeck is an free and open source alternative to StreamDeck made with React, React Native, Electron, Socket.IO and some other tecnologies.
-It allows you to easilly control some features of your computer with the power of a tap on your smartphone.
+ODeck is a free and open source alternative to StreamDeck made with React, React Native, Electron, Socket.IO and some other tecnologies.
+It allows you to easily control some features of your computer with the power of a tap on your smartphone.

-It tends to be a cheaper sollution for StreamDeck because you can use your current smartphone or clean the dust from an older device from the bottom of your drawer and give another pourpose of life to this device.
+It tends to be a cheaper alternative to StreamDeck because you can use your current smartphone or clean the dust from an older device from the bottom of your drawer and give another pourpose of life to this device.

 ## Suported OS

 Currently ODeck is not yet supported on all platforms, but it should be in the near future.
 See the listing of the current OS suported.

 ### Deck

 - Android

 ### Admin Dashboard

 - Windows

 ## Current Features

 - Open an URL
 - Emit a combination of keys to invoke hotkeys
 - Run an EXE file